High Effort, Low Gain: Fundamental Limits of Active Learning for Linear Dynamical Systems: Related Works

 \section{Related Works}

-\textbf{Finite Sample System Identification} Novel results in high-dimensional statistics \cite{Abbasi2011Improved, wainwright2019high} have sparked an increased interest in the finite sample analysis of system identification.
-Hereby the sample complexity of identification is of particular importance and has been analyzed mostly for random excitations and for an infinite hypothesis class using the closed-form solution of the \ac{OLS} estimator.
-Since the data collected from dynamical systems is highly correlated, first works \cite{dean2020sample} only provided sample complexity upper bounds for the case where the data was collected from multiple trajectories.
-Subsequent works were able to overcome this restrictive assumption and provided sample complexity upper bounds for marginally stable \cite{simchowitz2018learning} and also unstable linear dynamical systems \cite{sarkar2019near} for trajectory data.
-Hereby it has been shown that the \ac{OLS} is statistically inconsistent when the data is collected from certain classes of unstable systems.
-Additional works extended these works to certain classes of nonlinear dynamical systems such as bilinear systems \cite{sattar2022Bilinear} generalized linear systems \cite{foster20a,sattar2022non}.
+\textbf{Finite Sample System Identification} Novel results in high-dimensional statistics \citep{Abbasi2011Improved, wainwright2019high} have sparked an increased interest in the finite sample analysis of system identification.
+Hereby, the sample complexity of identification is of particular importance and has been analyzed mostly for random excitations and for an infinite hypothesis class using the closed-form solution of the \ac{OLS} estimator.
+Since the data collected from dynamical systems is highly correlated, the first work by~\cite{dean2020sample} only provided sample complexity upper bounds for the case where the data was collected from multiple trajectories.
+Subsequent works were able to overcome this restrictive assumption and provided sample complexity upper bounds for marginally stable \citep{simchowitz2018learning} and also unstable linear dynamical systems \citep{sarkar2019near} for trajectory data.
+Hereby, it has been shown that the \ac{OLS} is statistically inconsistent when the data is collected from certain classes of unstable systems.
+Additional works extended these works to certain classes of nonlinear dynamical systems such as bilinear systems \citep{sattar2022Bilinear} generalized linear systems \citep{foster20a,sattar2022non}.
 While sample complexity upper bounds are valuable since they establish identification error guarantees, sample complexity lower bounds are important to understand the hardness of the identification problem and to judge the tightness of the upper bounds.
-Building on information theoretic tools \cite{jedra2022finite} provide sample complexity lower bounds that hold independently of the used algorithm.
-Similar tools have been used in \cite{tsiamis2021linear} to understand when learning is hard with isotropic Gaussian excitations.
+Building on information theoretic tools, \cite{jedra2022finite} provide sample complexity lower bounds that hold independently of the used algorithm. \cite{tsiamis2021linear} used similar tools to understand when learning is hard with isotropic Gaussian excitations.
 All previous works consider the case where the hypothesis class is infinite.
-However, in many applications there might exist some prior knowledge restricting the hypothesis class to be finite, i.e., there exists a finite set of systems the true system belongs to.
-This setup has been previously considered in \cite{chatzikiriakos2024b,muehlebach2025} where it has been observed that stability of the true system does not seem to influence learning negatively as is the case for the infinite hypothesis class.
-While, the previously mentioned works consider several system classes and setups, they all assume the data is collected using (sub-)Gaussian inputs, which might be suboptimal in many cases.
+However, in many applications, there might exist some prior knowledge restricting the hypothesis class to be finite, i.e., there exists a finite set of systems the true system belongs to.
+This setup has been previously considered by \cite{chatzikiriakos2024b,muehlebach2025}, who observed that the lack of stability of the true system does not influence learning negatively, as is the case for the infinite hypothesis class.
+While the previously mentioned works consider several system classes and setups, they all assume the data is collected using (sub-)Gaussian inputs, which might be suboptimal in many cases.